Background

 Step 3 - remove features that are not present in enough sources

 The results of the last filtering step are used in this step to make a final call for a feature_id in that comparison.
-If a feature is found in at lesat the number of sources defined in min_unlabeled_sources and min_labeled_sources, then it will survive the filtering step and move on to resampling/EAF calculations.
+If a feature is found in at least the number of sources defined in min_unlabeled_sources and min_labeled_sources, then it will survive the filtering step and move on to resampling/EAF calculations.

 Filtering example